 Do I need to complete a self-assessment tax return?

 Not everyone who is self-employed has to complete a tax return.
-You must complete a tax return if during the last tax year (6 April 2018 to 5 April 2019) you were self-employed as a sole trader and earned more than £1000 or are a partner in a business partnership.
+You must complete a tax return if during the last tax year, you were self-employed as a sole trader and you earned more than £1000, or you are a partner in a business partnership.

 If your only income is from your wages or pension you do not need to send a tax return.
 However, you will need to complete a tax return if you have any other untaxed income such as:

 - Tips and commission

 - Foreign income